commandeer/open/serverless-dynamo-stream-plugin/README.md

 2) `sls dynamo-stream`

 In case you would like to run the plugin on demand, there is a separate command for it called `dynamo-stream`.
-Running `sls dynamo-stream` will not run the deploy and it'll only try to connect the lambdas to your DynamoDB streams.
+Running `sls dynamo-stream` will not run the deploy and it will only try to connect the lambdas to your DynamoDB streams.
 Please note that the plugin relies on having a successful serverless deploy first.
 Meaning that before running your `dynamo-stream` command, you'll need to make sure all lambdas are already deployed by Serverless.

+## Release

+Initially developed at [Commandeer](https://getcommandeer.com) and now Open Sourced for everyone to use.